-Check back at detroitnews.com for Republican presidential straw poll results
+Check back for GOP presidential straw poll results

 The Detroit News and Michigan Information & Research Service will release late Saturday night the results of a straw poll of registered Republicans at an influential Michigan weekend conference to see who they support for the presidential nomination.